Lime and Diabetes - Are They Good For Diabetics

 Lime is high in antioxidants, such as Vitamin C and flavonoids, which can prevent some harmful chemical reactions in your body.

-The addition of lime juice to a meal significantly reduced the mean blood glucose concentration.
+The addition of lime juice to a meal has been researched to reduce the mean blood glucose concentration (1).

-This effect is thought to be caused by the acidity of lime juice, which slows starch digestion [1].
-Several other studies have found lime to be a source of a functional compound for diabetes mellitus control due to its hypoglycemic effects [2,3].
+This effect is thought to be caused by lime juice's acidity, which slows starch digestion.
+Several other studies have found lime to be a source of a functional compound that can help improve diabetes mellitus control due to its hypoglycemic effects (2, 3).

 Metformin is used to control high blood sugar.
-Lime is high in antioxidants, such as naringin which has similar beneficial effects as the medication metformin.
-Naringin also may help to facilitate diabetic kidney disease [1].
+Lime is high in antioxidants, such as naringin which has similar beneficial effects as the medication metformin (1).

-One study [5] indicates that pectin, another antioxidant found in limes, has anti-diabetic effects, including improved glucose tolerance and blood lipid levels and reduced insulin resistance.
+One study indicates that pectin, another antioxidant found in limes, has anti-diabetic effects, including improved glucose tolerance and blood lipid levels and reduced insulin resistance (4).

 In summary, limes might help prevent diabetes due to their potent antioxidants.